rev: May 14, 2008

 Tetramethylbenzidine Solution: Contains TMB, 1.25 mMol L(-1) in an acetate buffer, pH 4.9.
 Also contains proprietary stabilizers and precipitating agents.

-Store at room temperature or store at 4-8 DEG C, bring to room temp before use.
+Store at room temperature or store at 4-8 DEG C, bring to room temp before

 Discard if solution is turbid or blue